prasadiw/Nightwatchjs/README.md

    npm install

+   This command install selenium and chrome driver as well.
+But the selenium server should be replaced with the latest version as   mentioned in the next step.

-3. Download latest selenium stand-alone server and include/replace it in to the .\node_modules\nightwatch\bin folder
+3. Download latest selenium stand-alone server and include/replace it in to the .\node_modules\nightwatch\bin folder.
+Rename the latestnselenium server as 'selenium.jar'

-4. Download latest gecko driver and copy it in to the .\node_modules\nightwatch\bin folder
+4. Download latest gecko driver and copy it in to the .\node_modules\nightwatch\bin folder. file name: 'geckodriver.exe'

 3. Run tests: